PardeeCenterDU/IFs-Issues-Tracking/README.md

     11)	Discussion (space for follow-up questions and notes)

 4. *ALWAYS* add the "New Issue" label
+5. *ALWAYS* add Coryv221 and Solox1 as "Assignees"
-5. Add any other labels as appropriate, based off their description
+6. Add any other labels as appropriate, based off their description
-6. Submit!
+7. Submit!

 # Example of an Appropriate Error Report